jasp402/js-packtools/docs/en/api/v1/is.md

 ?> Is a function for evaluate to type of element

-!> Is a function for evaluate to type of element

 | Param | Type | Default value | Description |
 | --- | --- | --- | --- |
 | **type** | `string` | ` array/object/number/string/boolean ` | _Define type of element that want evaluate._ |